-- It has been referred to as "A song using war as a metaphor for sex as a metaphor for war".
+- "War Buddies" has been referred to as "A song using war as a metaphor for sex as a metaphor for war".

 - End of the World as We Know It: "Plague of Locusts".

-- Along with "War Buddies" from the same album.
+- Along with "War Buddies".
 It's not as long as some other examples, but still goes through many different tempo and beat changes.

 - "I Am" Song: "Flagpole Sitta"